 Recent research suggests over a quarter of Google Search spend now goes to search terms that are hidden from advertisers, with those hidden terms averaging 52% higher CPCs and 44% lower CTRs.
 A good manager is actively fighting this through negative keywords, search term reviews, and campaign structure.
 A bad one is letting it happen because it inflates spend (and their percentage-based fee).

 Management fees are broadly similar across Australian cities for the same quality of service, since the work is done remotely anyway.
-But there are a couple of differences worth noting.
+But there are differences on the ad spend side worth knowing.

-The bigger saving for Perth businesses is on the ad spend side.
+The bigger difference is CPCs.
 Sydney is the most competitive advertising market in Australia.
-More businesses bidding on the same keywords means higher cost-per-click.
+More businesses bidding on the same keywords means higher cost-per-click across the board.
+Here's how service-category CPCs compare across capital cities:

 What Should You Spend on Ads?